snowplow/snowplowanalytics.com/_posts/2018-08-01-snowplow-indicative-relay-released/index.md

 Snowplow Relay is an initiative for feeding Snowplow enriched events into third-party tools or *destinations*, from SaaS marketing platforms to open-source machine learning engines to fraud detection services.
 We call an individual app that feeds Snowplow events into a specific destination a *relay*.

-The Snowplow Indicative Relay is a Kinesis stream consumer in a form of an AWS Lambda function.
+The Snowplow Indicative Relay is a Kinesis stream consumer in the form of an AWS Lambda function.

-The relay retrieves events from a Kinesis stream of Snowplow enriched events, transforms them to be compatible with Indicative's event model, and then loads them into Indicative in real time using the [Indicative REST API][indicative-rest-api].
+This relay retrieves events from a Kinesis stream of Snowplow enriched events, transforms them to be compatible with Indicative's event model, and then loads them into Indicative in real time using the [Indicative REST API][indicative-rest-api].

 More [technical information][wiki-tech-info] on the relay can be found on the wiki.